Order of Christian Funerals

 A. The Vigil

 Of all the parts of the funeral rites, the vigil (wake) is sometimes the most difficult because it is usually the first time the family and friends view the remains of the deceased and confront the reality of death.
-While some would prefer to avoid the vigil because of pain and grief, this ritual moment can be a catalyst for the grieving process fostering psychological and spiritual health.
+This ritual moment can be a catalyst for the grieving process fostering psychological and spiritual health.

 Gathering together for prayer and support before the funeral liturgy is important.
 The Order of Christian Funerals offers two formats for vigil services for adults and one format for children (OCF 69, 82, 248).